lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Use within X.509 and PKIX

-The following sections provide processing logic and the necessary ASN.1 modules necessary to use composite ML-DSA within X.509 and PKIX protocols.
+The following sections provide processing logic and the ASN.1 modules necessary to use composite ML-DSA within X.509 and PKIX protocols.
 Use within the Cryptographic Message Syntax (CMS) will be covered in a separate specification.

 While composite ML-DSA keys and signature values MAY be used raw, the following sections provide conventions for using them within X.509 and other PKIX protocols such that Composite ML-DSA can be used as a drop-in replacement for existing digital signature algorithms in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], and related protocols.